dottjt/plastic/other/unused/04-apartment-unused.md

 to the foreboding impasse

 Breasts are held.
-Champange is saundered.
+Champagne is sauntered .